usgs/wdfn-blog/content/snakemake-ml-experiments.md

 A Snakemake rule defines (1) the input files, (2) the output files, and (3) the processing step to produce the output from the input.
 For example, below is our `evaluate_predictions` rule.
-It (1) takes model predictions and observation data as input, (2) produces a metrics csv file as output, and (3) executes the `calculate_metrics` python function with the inputs to produce the output.
+It (1) takes model predictions and observation data as input, (2) produces a metrics .csv file as output, and (3) executes the `calculate_metrics` Python function with the inputs to produce the output.

 ```
 rule evaluate_predictions: